Azerbaijan Airlines Flight 8243: Compensation

-In February 2025, AlfaStrakhovanie, a Russian insurance company, completed the full payment for the aviation hull insurance of the Embraer 190 aircraft, with a significant portion reinsured by the Russian National Reinsurance Company.
+In February 2025, AlfaStrakhovanie, a Russian insurance company, completed the full payment for the aviation hull insurance of the Embraer E190 aircraft, with a significant portion reinsured by the Russian National Reinsurance Company.
 While the exact amount remains undisclosed, it is estimated to be between US$25 million and US$30 million.
 Compensation to passengers, based on the Montreal Convention and Russian law, began in January and continues, with payouts of up to 2 million rubles (around US$22,000) for injury or loss of life.

 On 4 September 2025, the Russian Foreign Ministry denied reports of nonpayment by media outlets and bloggers, stating insurer AlfaStrakhovanie JSC has been issuing compensation since February.
 Payments included ₽1.003 billion (US$12.3 million) to AZAL for the plane and ₽358.4 million (US$4.4 million) to victims and families, covering 46 of 62 passengers: 7 Russian, 35 Azerbaijani, 3 Kyrgyz, and 1 Kazakh citizens.
 In response, Azerbaijani Foreign Ministry spokesperson Aykhan Hajizada called the Russian statement misleading, stressing that the payouts were made strictly under AZAL's insurance contract and cannot be equated with the compensation Azerbaijan is demanding from the Russian government over the crash.

+On 15 April 2026, the governments of Russia and Azerbaijan reached a compensation agreement.